-Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation, and services related to Prodigy's business platforms.
+Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, and staff augmentation.
 Prodigy is a leader in the development of mobile enterprise applications for Canadian banks.
+The Company is a major go-to-market services participant for SecureKey Technologies Verified.Me platform for digital identity, and is also an innovator in developing new payment systems.

 Prodigy Labs has transitioned from the organic growth of its first four years to a more aggressive business development strategy.
-The business invested in new staff for sales and marketing led by the President and a newly appointed Senior Vice President, Professional Services, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
-Enterprise prospects are keenly interested in mobile, secure identity, payments, voice, augmented reality, artificial intelligence, and blockchain platforms and applications, and need expert assistance to apply them to their businesses.
+The business invested in new staff for sales and marketing led by the President and a newly appointed Senior Vice President, Professional Services, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks.
+Enterprise prospects are keenly interested in mobile, digital transformation, identity, and payments, and need expert assistance to apply them to their businesses.
 Management of Prodigy believes that this will result in significant growth for Prodigy Labs.
-Year over year, we have reduced our dependency on our largest client from approximately 82% to 59% of revenue.
+Year over year, we have reduced our dependency on our largest client from approximately 82% to 58% of revenue.